-Relapse is one of the hardest things to talk about in recovery, especially in a conversation between someone who has some time and an individual in early recovery.
+Relapse is one of the hardest things to discuss in recovery, especially in a conversation between someone with some time and an individual in early recovery.
 On the one hand, you want to let a newcomer know that relapses happen.
 They are by no means uncommon.
 Furthermore, relapses can be great teachers and motivators on the road to recovery.
-On the other hand, relapses are often deadly.
+But on the other hand, relapses are often deadly.
 And one certainly doesn’t want to give a newcomer the impression that falling off the wagon is no big deal.
-It’s a tight rope to walk between these two poles, but the best way to navigate them is through compassionate honesty and openness.
-So with that in mind, let’s talk about relapse.
+It’s a tight rope to walk between these two poles, but compassionate honesty and openness are the best ways to navigate them.
+So, with that in mind, let’s talk about relapse.

 One Out of Every Two

-As I’ve stated above, and can tell you from personal experience, relapses do happen.
+Relapses happen.
 The chronic nature of addiction makes them pretty common.
 According to the National Institute on Drug Abuse, the relapse rate for substance abuse disorder is between 40% and 60%.
-Roughly, then, for those of us in recovery, 1 out of every 2 will deal with one at some point.
-So if you’ve just relapsed and feel hopeless and down and yourself, please don’t be discouraged.
-Know that plenty of us have gone through it and try to learn from your mistakes.
-In fact, while it might be difficult to do right now, you should try being grateful.
+Roughly, then, for those in recovery, 1 out of every 2 will deal with one at some point.
+So, if you’ve just relapsed and feel hopeless and down and yourself, please don’t be discouraged.
+Know that plenty of people have gone through it and try to learn from your mistakes.
+While it might be difficult to do right now, you should try being grateful.
 We have all heard the stories about the addicts who have some clean time, relapse with an amount they were using while their tolerance was higher, and overdose.
 Be thankful that you have another shot at recovery.

 Sowing the Seeds of a Relapse

-At the time, it often felt like a relapse came out of nowhere to take me by surprise.
+In the moment, it might feel like a relapse comes out of nowhere and takes you by surprise.
 In reality, a relapse starts sowing its seeds sometimes months in advance.
-Some warning signs are: